 The potential impacts on water resources related to the ongoing development of coal include soil erosion and transport caused by the excavation of coal, and the construction of and repeated access to roads and developed areas.
 Also, impacts would be related to the potential release of chemical pollutants into area ponds, streams, tributaries, or unconfined aquifers.
 Coal Screen 2 unsuitability, criterion 15, riparian areas and wetlands, would provide some protection to intermittent and perennial streams.
 Coal Screen 2 unsuitability, criteria 16, 17, and 19 also would provide protections for water resources (see Table F-1, Screen 2 Results, in Appendix F, Coal Screening Process).
 This includes approximately 35,000 acres that would be considered unsuitable for coal mining for 100-year floodplains, municipal watersheds, and alluvial valley floors.
 While streams are generally unsuitable for coal mining, under some limited conditions they could be acceptable for leasing.
-One hundred and seventy-seven miles of intermittent and perennial streams would be in areas that are acceptable for coal leasing under Alternative B; 176 of those miles are located in the three coal-producing counties with existing leases.
+One hundred and seventy-seven miles of intermittent and perennial streams would be in areas that are acceptable for coal leasing under Alternative B: 176 of those miles are located in the three coal-producing counties with existing leases.
 Within the three-county area, 233 miles of streams and 600 acres of waterbodies would be unacceptable for coal leasing.
 Alternative B would greatly reduce the overall acreage suitable for coal leasing, compared with Alternative A, with a reduction of 519,500 acres and a corresponding reduction in water resources impacts.
+Further, the bypass of federal coal to reach nonfederal coal reserves could potentially result in effects on water resources on nonfederal lands; depending on the water resources present, impacts may be greater than if the federal lands were developed.